Marlins scouting farm systems in preparation for trades

 The Marlins are concentrating their scouting efforts on a half-dozen farm systems in preparation for a likely roster sell-off leading up to the July 31 trading deadline.

-According to Major League sources, the Marlins are focusing heavily on five farm systems in particular: the Yankees, Red Sox, Brewers, Rockies and Cubs -- all organizations rich in prospects.
+According to Major League Baseball sources, the Marlins are focusing heavily on five farm systems in particular: the Yankees, Red Sox, Brewers, Rockies and Cubs — all organizations rich in prospects.

 That doesn’t preclude the Marlins from making trades with other clubs.

-But the Marlins have directed a greater share of their scouting resources to those five teams more so than any others, one source said, and have been doing so for the past couple of months.
+But the team has directed a greater share of its scouting resources to those five teams more so than any others, one source said, and has been doing so for the past couple of months.

-The Marlins are likely to become active sellers after the All-Star break, and sources said the team is prepared to listen to offers on most everyone, with the intention of dumping payroll while re-stocking what is regarded as one of poorest farm systems in the majors.
+The Marlins are likely to become active sellers after the All-Star break, and sources said the team is prepared to listen to offers on most everyone, with the intention of dumping payroll while re-stocking what is regarded as one of the poorest farm systems in the majors.

-The Yankees have the No. 2 rated farm system, according to both MLB Pipeline and Baseball America.
-The Rockies and Brewers also have Top 10 farm systems.
+The Yankees have the No. 2-rated farm system, according to MLB Pipeline and Baseball America.
+The Rockies and Brewers also have top-10 farm systems.

-Volquez came out of Wednesday’s start after four innings due to discomfort in his left knee.
+Volquez came out of Wednesday’s start after four innings because of discomfort in his left knee.

-“This is not something that really concerns us from the standpoint of a long-term problem,” Mattingly said.
+“This is not something that really concerns us from the standpoint of a long-term problem,” Marlins manager Don Mattingly said.
 “It’s something he had in the past.
 We feel like, after the break, he’ll be ready to roll.”

-Following the Marlins’ 9-6 win over the Cardinals on Wednesday, Volquez said he’s been dealing with pain in his left knee for about four weeks.
+Following the Marlins’ 9-6 victory over the Cardinals on Wednesday night, Volquez said he’s been dealing with pain in his left knee for about four weeks.

 “Today was the day I couldn’t hold it anymore,” Volquez said.
 “It was really bad for me.”